boyter/boyter.org/content/posts/sloc-cloc-code.md

 At this point I started looking at running parallel reads of the same file.
 However this seemed insane as its probably faster to read continuous bytes for small files.

-So all I managed to establish in the above was that the way I used memory maps makes no difference for small files and that I cannot write better code than the Go maintainers (not a big suprise there).
+So all I managed to establish in the above was that the way I used memory maps makes no difference for small files and that I cannot write better code than the Go maintainers (not a big surprise there).
 I did so pretty comprehensively though so I have that going for me.

-Assuming that the reading from disk is about as efficent as it can be for the moment lets look at what else it could be.
+Assuming that the reading from disk is about as efficient as it can be for the moment lets look at what else it could be.
 It was around here I started looking at profilers (which I should have done from the start) and adding more verbose output.
 One of the things I did was add a simple millisecond timer to determine how long it took to walk the file tree.

 ```
 $ time scc linux